Holedroppersgithubacc2/Holedropperweb/README.md

 ______________________________________________________________________________________________________________________________________
 #Description:

-This acplication is a website were its goal is to have an easy to use digital base platform were you can watch HoleDroppers videos more easy, see anocments, and get more info about HoleDroppers.
+This application is a website where the goal is to have an easy-to-use digital base platform where you can watch HoleDroppers videos more easily, see announcements, and get more info about HoleDroppers.

 The website was made using VisualStudioCode and GitHub.